-VINEYARDS / 2018 5 hectares (12.3 acres).
-Christoph took vines on a range of different sites.
+Vineyards: 2018 5 hectares (12.3 acres).
+Christoph took vines on a range of different sites (four initially).

-TERROIR / There are four vineyards in Hollenburg which is on is on the south side of the Danube.
-Like the other areas of the Kremstal, the subsoil is conglomerate, the “Hollenburger conglomerate” [Hollenburger Konglomerat and Loess] being a unique geological formation.
+Terroir: Hollenburg lies on the south bank of the Danube on the Kremstal or Hollenburger conglomerate [Hollenburger Konglomerat and Loess] being a unique geological formation.
 This was formed by the Traisental and Danube river crashing together and compacting chalk and river stones together.
 The chalk comes from the Alps and it was brought by the Traisental River.
-It kind of looks like a construction mortar that you would make a building with.
 Christoph compared it to the chalk in the Côte des Blancs in Champagne and with equal active limestone.
-Christoph described the area around Hollenberg as “a chalky island, on almost primary rock (Demeter Austria tasting, Vienna 26th February 2018).
+Christoph described the area around Hollenberg as ‘a chalky island, on almost primary rock’ (Demeter Austria tasting, Vienna 26th February 2018).

-CERTIFICATION / 2015 was the first vintage with full Demeter Biodynamic certification.
+Certification: 2015 was the first vintage with full Demeter Biodynamic certification.

-PRODUCTION / Hoch makes less than 3,000 cases per year, 70% Gruner Veltliner and 30% Riesling, of which 30% are sparkling.
+Production: Hoch makes less than 3,000 cases per year, 70% Gruner Veltliner and 30% Riesling, of which 30% are sparkling.

-WINERY / In the cellar, there are two levels – one is a bit warmer and the wines all go through malo (naturally) and the lower cellar is cooler and the wines mostly do not go through malo.
+Winery: In the cellar, there are two levels – one is a bit warmer and the wines all go through malo (naturally) and the lower cellar is cooler and the wines mostly do not go through malo.
 Christoph feels that limiting a wine to a single vintage does not show the best of the terroir expression and so each year he releases a wine with a base year and some previous years blended in.
 Up to this point, 15% of the previous year’s vintage is blended into the current release.
 The main vintage in the blend (aka – 85% of the wine in the bottle) is always shown in parentheses, but technically, it’s a non-vintage wine.

-WINEMAKING / Spontaneous fermentation in wooden barrels (oak and acacia), some whites fermented on the skins and some racked.
+Winemaking: Spontaneous fermentation in wooden barrels (oak and acacia), some whites fermented on the skins and some racked.
 All of the wine is aged in barrel (all used) and he treats each barrel as it’s own project.
 Fermentations happen naturally and slowly in neutral barrels.

-Christoph Hoch, Schlossteig 3, A-3506 Hollenburg an der Donau, Austria / Email hollenberg [at] christoph-hoch.at / www.christoph-hoch.at
+A-3506 Hollenburg an der Donau, Austria

 Demeter Austria tasting, Vienna 26th February 2018.